build-on-aws/content/tutorials/practical-cloud-guide/deploy-an-asp-net-core-application-on-windows-server-with-aws-lightsail/index.md

 You can use an RDP client or **Use your browser** to log into the Windows server.
 You will download a deployment Powershell script and the ASP.NET Core application from the S3 bucket.
 Downloading files from S3 requires your AWS credentials, i.e. the Access Key and the Secret Key.

 Open a Powershell terminal from either the Windows menu bar or by searching for Powershell.
-The Lightsail Windows Server instances include [AWS Tools for Powershell](https://docs.aws.amazon.com/powershell/), which are a set of Window cmdlets for creating and managing AWS resources.
+The Lightsail Windows Server instances include [AWS Tools for Powershell](https://docs.aws.amazon.com/powershell/?sc_channel=el&sc_campaign=community-aws&sc_content=deploy-an-asp-net-core-application-on-windows-server-with-aws-lightsail&sc_geo=mult&sc_country=mult&sc_outcome=acq), which are a set of Windows `cmdlets` for creating and managing AWS resources.
 Set your AWS credentials with Powershell.

 ```powershell
 $YourAccessKey = "your_access_key"